djangocon/2019.djangocon.eu/hugo_site/content/conduct.md

 ## Where to report incidents

-If a Code of Conduct incident happens to you, or witness it happening to someone else, please contact the CoC team immediately either in person, or by sending an email to [conduct@djangocon.eu](mailto:conduct@djangocon.eu)
+If a Code of Conduct incident happens to you, or witness it happening to someone else, please contact the CoC team immediately either in person, or by sending an email to [conduct@djangocon.eu](mailto:conduct@djangocon.eu).

 Your report will be treated confidentially and only discussed within the CoC team.